TheRenegadeCoder/sample-programs-website/sources/languages/whitespace/description.md

 - Flow control
 - I/O

-Numbers are of arbitrary precision and are represented like this:
+Numbers are of arbitrary length and are represented like this:

 - Sign bit: space (`0`) for positive, tab (`1`) for negative
 - Binary representation of the absolute value of the number, most-significant